Religion at Work

 The Hiatt Career Center supports Brandeis undergraduate students and alumni of all spiritual and religious affiliations to consider how intersecting identities might impact work and professional development.

 Hiatt can help you explore how religious identity and expression intersects with career and work.
-Some students choose to focus on advocacy or community-building work such as working for a religious organization.
+Some students choose to focus on advocacy or community-building work, such as working for a religious organization.
 Other students may explore organizations or careers that reflect their religious values.
 Still others may have questions about religious expression in secular environments.
-In addition to family, friends, mentors, religious leaders and campus resources including the Multifaith Chaplaincy, the Hiatt Career Center works with you to:
+In addition to family, friends, mentors, religious leaders and campus resources, including the Spiritual Life Office, the Hiatt Career Center works with you to:

 General Career Resources

-Federal law prohibits discrimination based on religion for any employers with at least 15 employees (including private sector, state, and local government employers), as well as employment agencies, unions and federal government agencies.
-All aspects of religious observance, practice and belief, include not only traditional, organized religions such as Christianity, Judaism, Islam, Hinduism, Buddhism, and Sikhism, but also religious beliefs that are new, uncommon, not part of a formal church or sect.
+Federal law prohibits discrimination based on religion for any employers with at least 15 employees (including private sector, state and local government employers), as well as employment agencies, unions and federal government agencies.
+All aspects of religious observance, practice and belief include not only traditional, organized religions, such as Christianity, Judaism, Islam, Hinduism, Buddhism and Sikhism, but also religious beliefs that are new, uncommon or not part of a formal church or sect.

 - Religious Garb and Grooming in the Workplace: Publication by the U.S. Equal Employment Opportunity Commission answering questions about how federal employment discrimination law applies to religious dress and grooming practices, and what steps employers can take to meet their legal responsibilities in this area.

 - Workplace Accommodations for Orthodox Jewish Community

 Religious groups often serve as prolific professional networks that you can tap in to.
 In addition to the support and network you have through Brandeis, look for resources to help connect you to other students and employees who can act as mentors and guides.
 Learn more about creating your own network.